ankidroid/Anki-Android/Testing.md

 The general pattern here is to then create a test data scaffold in the new collection, execute the code under test, then verify the test data has been altered in the way you expect with assertions

-There are also facilities (provided by Robolectric) to start Activities and very correct behavior during the Android Activity Lifecycle (for instance to make sure code works across pause/resume) and the ability to access View elements to verify UI behavior.
+There are also facilities (provided by Robolectric) to start Activities and verify correct behavior during the Android Activity Lifecycle (for instance to make sure code works across pause/resume) and the ability to access View elements to verify UI behavior.

 ## On-Device Tests